 The minimum limit Afterpay offers is between $200 to $350, depending on your nation.
 The company increases the limit after you have made some successful repayments.
 The maximum limit Afterpay offer is $1,500, but in Australia, the limit can go up to $2,000.
 There is no minimum spending limit from Afterpay, but brands may limit particular payment methods.

 QuadPay, on the other hand, offers a couple of hundred dollars initially, and just like Afterpay, the limit increases as you use the service.
-Unfortunately, the maximum limit is not mentioned on the website, but from the screenshots, the limit can be guessed between $1,500 and $2,500.
+Unfortunately, the maximum limit is not mentioned on the website, but I guess that it is between $1,500 and $2,500.

 Starting with Afterpay, the company charges $10 if the total order value is less than $40.
-If the order value is over $40, the company charge up to 25% of the instalment.
+If the order value is over $40, the company charges up to 25% of the installment.
 The company charges a further $7 if the payment is not cleared within seven days.